wxie2017/wxie2017.github.io/pages/speech/mentally_ready_for_mentor.md

 What should I do?
 Right, very smart.
 I went to my boss for help.

 My boss was very busy, but after he listened to my report he told me to talk to another person.
-I went to talk to the nominated colleague who we had very little communication in the past.
+I went to talk to the nominated colleague to whom I had very little communication in the past.

 He listened to my report quietly.
 When I finished,